 This was a lovely hotel too, and one where I would like to stay longer.
 There’s would be a lot more to see close to than we had time with, or you can always just enjoy the sea and sand.
 This is the hotel’s website:

 The happiest person at Insight Resort Sri Lanka

 Leaving Insight Resort meant leaving Sri Lanka’s South Coast.
 We had traveled a long way and I was not like this happiest person when checking out.
 We were going home.

 Sri Lanka’s South Coast was the final section on our two week itinerary around the tropical Indian Ocean island.
 You can see our whole Sri Lanka travel itinerary on this map:

 We traveled 1600 km in all including all small side trips we made.
 Our driver Mac was two weeks with us: driving, taking care of us, finding all the attractions and the hotels.
 There were ten different hotels.
 He was busy and efficient, he worked full time – and we took it easy.
 We had no concerns, everything was already planned.

 Mac works for Connaissance de Ceylan, the local a travel agent that arranged our trip.
 They have a wonderful team that are professional in creating great travel plans.
 They know their country and what other travelers have liked and what doesn’t work.
 I’m so happy that local experts planned our trip.

 Planning my Trips

 That’s the normal but this trip was different.
-I tried a trip with everything planned by others than myself- and liked it!
-Maybe I have to start making more of this kind of trips.
-Planning takes so much time.
+On this trip everything was planned by others than myself- I liked it!
+Maybe I have to start making more trips that other people have planned, planning takes so much time.

 Good bye Sri Lanka, waiting to see you again!